 I’ve done several reviews on my website for various companies, whether they’re MLM, protein products, meal replacements, whatever.
 You can find those reviews here (they include Isagenix, Plexus, Herbalife, Juice Plus, Advocare, Arbonne and a few others).
+Here is my unbiased review of It Works.

 A few days ago on my Facebook page I did a poll on which company I should review next.
 Lucky (actually, unlucky) for It Works, they were the overwhelming vote.
 I do these reviews because people deserve to know what’s in these products.
 Most people aren’t able to look at an ingredient label and know whether or not the massive amount of ingredients are safe, healthy or toxic.
 That’s where I come in.